anikewrites/100daysofcode/README.md

 I finally figured how to run a script successfully from the terminal.
 I started working on my first project.
 A Guessing Game.

+Day 7 June 29 2020
+I know, I know it's been 9 days.
+I wrote Security + Cert on June 28th which was yesterday and i needed to do the final prep but that is over with and I passed.
+I learnt about the basics of creating scripts to find regular expressions.